Dr Mohammed Masbah

 Associate Fellow, Middle East and North Africa Programme

 Mohammed Masbah is an associate fellow with the Middle East and North Africa Programme at Chatham House.
-He is a political sociologist whose work centers on authoritarianism youth movements and political Islam, with a focus on North Africa.
+He is a political sociologist whose work centers on public policy, democratization and political Islam, with a focus on North Africa.

 Dr Masbah is the director of the Moroccan Institute for Policy Analysis and adjunct professor at Mohammed V University.